Notice of Privacy Practices

 Calling or texting you

 We, including our affiliates and/or vendors, may call or text you by using an automatic telephone dialing system and/or an artificial voice.
 But we only do this in accordance with the Telephone Consumer Protection Act (TCPA).
 The calls may be about treatment options or other health-related benefits and services for you.
-If you don’t want to be contacted by phone, contact your Aspire provider to add your phone number to our Do Not Call list.
+If you don’t want to be contacted by phone, just let the caller know or contact CareMore and Aspire Privacy at (562) 741-4521 to add your phone number to our Do Not Call list.
 We will then no longer call or text you.

 Copies and changes